 Configure

-with the interface name of the internet connection (e.g.wlan0
+eth0with the interface name of the internet connection (e.g.wlan0).Make

 Configure ZeroTier Network Settings: